From this tutorial you will learn how to mount an Amazon S3 Bucket as a Network Drive under Windows (or how to map an S3

-Click on the folder icon to get buckets list from Amazon S3 and choose desired bucket and optional path.
+Click on the folder icon to get buckets list from the storage and choose desired bucket and optional path.
 You may also enter the bucket name and path manually.

 Select Amazon S3 Bucket and optional directory/subdirectory

-If you do not have any buckets on your account or if you need to create the new one, you can simply type the bucket name in the corresponding text-box and it will be created automatically.
+If you do not have any buckets on your account or need to create the new one, just type the bucket name in the corresponding text-box and it will be created automatically.

-You can also specify path after the bucket name or mount an entire account.
+You may also specify optional directory/subdirectory after the bucket name

-Special note for IAM users: you may not have the necessary permissions to get buckets list or to create new bucket.
-If so, you need to enter existing bucket name.
+Special note for IAM users: if you do not have permissions to get buckets list or create new buckets, you need to enter existing bucket name.

 3. Specify Mapped Drive Letter

-This letter will be assigned to new mapped drive.
+This letter will be assigned to the mapped drive.